MartinSandstrom/StreamCo/README.md

 #### Webpack

 To bundle the javascript and Babelify i have chosen Webpack since its so powerful and can do most things any task runner can.
-Since React gives you a clear starting point for the application.
-Webpack is the perfect fit.
+Since React gives you a clear starting point for the application Webpack is the perfect fit.

 #### Bootstrap

 There are nothing like inventing the wheel too many times.
 Everyone with the label web/front/iu-developer has heard of and/or used Bootstrap.
-So easy to get started with no threshold of learning an other developers way of building components.
+So easy to get started with no threshold of learning other developers way of building components.

 #### Jest